☞ Table of Contents

 Spend your clams on seafood

 There are actually a few truly elegant dishes you can serve at a retro-themed dinner.
-We’re looking at you, seafood imperial.
+We’re looking at you, baked seafood imperial.
 A luscious blend of seafood and cream piled high on these delicate natural shells will be the night’s superstar.

 Glamming up yesteryear’s staples